tdanford/ffauto/README.md

 An example of the first file, gleaned from the ESPN.com ff site, is given in the src/main/resources folder.

+## 2013 Season ##

+This branch, 'season2013', contains my updates in preparation for the 2013/2014 NFL season.

+Most of the code here is based on the "default" ESPN FF League rules.
+Some work would be required to adapt the code to handle other or modified league rules.

 Known Issues / To Do
 ====================